sambrow/ctf-hosting-notes/README.md

 First run this: `gcloud auth login`

-This will open the browser and allow to select the google account you want to use.
+This will open the browser and allow you to select the google account you want to use.
 It'll then ask you to confirm the permissions that gcloud needs.

 Next run this: `gcloud auth configure-docker`